-317 Human Resource Management 3 hrs
+317 Human Resource Management

 This course examines the methods used in business to recruit, train, compensate, evaluate, protect, and utilize human resources.
-Particular attention is given to employee-and labor-relations.
+Particular attention is given to employee- and labor-relations.
+Prerequisite: BN170 Introduction to Business and Finance, BN220 Principles of Microeconomics.

-345 Business Law 3 hrs
+345 Business Law